pame-aroni/pame-aroni/README.md

 - 👀 I’m interested in JAVA, Spring, SQL, CSS, anything that has to do with backend development
 - 🌱 I’m currently learning JAVA, Maven, Spring AOP

-Im currently studying systems engineering at UTN University.
-I seek to improve my coding skills to achieve my potential and become the developer that i want to be.
+Im currently participating in a Java Developer Bootcamp from Educacion IT I seek to improve my coding skills to achieve my potential and become the developer that i want to be.

 <!---